ORlENT/rvrc-server/README.md

-RVRC SERVER
+# RVRC SERVER 🧭.
+Make the orientation camp experience more fun and convenient for everyone involved :)

+## Points Feature
+War Games Leaderboard helps to account for all the points that are transacted for the groups.
+It has a total of three different sections which are leaderboard, farms and battles.
+Camp leaders will be using this web application to tabulate scores for their own groups and attack other groups or farms for points.
+The leaderboard shows the group points sorted in descending order.
+The farm section shows the different farms that groups can attack to get points.
+The battle section is the summary of all the transactions of the battles and transactions of points.

-## Available Scripts
+## Development mode

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

+1. Download the package
+2. npm start
+3. npm install
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4. Run in http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.